apigee/apijam/Labs/Appendix/API Development - Hosted Functions/Lab 1 - Creating a simple hosted target/README.md

 ![image alt text](./media/image_15.png)

-9. *Congratulations!* ...You have now built a hosted function proxy.
+9. *Congratulations!* ...You have now built a hosted target proxy.
 You should see the proxy **Overview** screen.

 ![image alt text](./media/image_16.png)